 Phase 5 outlines the organization's plans for monitoring and evaluating the workforce plan strategies over the next three years.
 The workforce planning team has identified initial metrics to begin evaluating the strategies and implementation plan.
-Because a workforce plan should be fluid to address the changing needs of the organization, the documented strategies for evaluation may require updating.

-UCOP will periodically assess the workforce plan and research industry standards for continued alignment with best practices while engaging with divisional leaders to ensure the strategies and implementation activities continue to align with the organization's goals and needs.
+Because a workforce plan should be fluid to address the changing needs of the organization, UCOP will annually assess the workforce plan and research industry standards for continued alignment with best practices and engage with divisional leaders to ensure the strategies and implementation activities continue to align with the organization's goals and needs.